 If you're experiencing emergency dental symptoms, like a loosened or knocked out tooth, sudden chips or cracks, or severe pain, Bartley's Square's family dentists in Brampton have got your back.
-We know how to handle emergency dental situations and we understand the stress and urgency that accompanies a dental emergency.
+We know how to handle dental emergency situations and we understand the stress and urgency that accompanies a dental emergency.

 What should I do if a tooth is knocked out?

 Having a tooth knocked out is one of the most serious dental emergencies.
 Our dental emergency dentist is here to help.
 Dental emergency can be caused by accidental falls, sports-related trauma, fighting, car accidents and even by biting on hard food.
 However, the damage can be fixed.
 If you act quickly, there's a good chance the tooth can be saved.

 Immediately contact and get to a dentist right away when a tooth is broken or knocked out.
 If your dentist can put the tooth back in place within an hour, there's a good chance that the supporting tissues will reattach and hold the tooth in place.

 If you can find the tooth after the accident or injury, bring it with you when you seek medical help.
 Pick the tooth up by the crown - this is the part of the tooth that you see in the mouth - and avoid touching the root end.
 Do not wrap the tooth in tissue or gauze or scrub the tooth.
 This will damage the delicate cells on the root needed to attach the tooth back to the gum.
 Place the tooth in a cup of milk (or water, if milk is not available) to keep it moist.
 Remember: get to a dentist as quickly as possible.
 The chances of saving the knocked out tooth are much greater if the dentist is seen within an hour.